bryant1410/gotips/README.md

 This list of short golang code tips & trics will help keep collected knowledge in one place.

-> Can you help make it better?

-Please feel free to send a PR with your own Golang tip to be published here.
-Any improvements or suggestions are welcome!

-> Don't forget to Star the repo

-This will help to promote the project!

 # Tips list

 - 40 - [Distributed consensus](https://github.com/beyondns/gotips#40---distributed-consensus)